Yesterday, when perusing the internet, I happened across an article by an expert of babies about why we shouldn’t teach self soothing.

 That’s not very empathetic is it?

-But if I were sleep deprived and desperate maybe I would buy this book, and spend the next 7-10 days not sleeping some more whilst I wait for the answer to arrive by Royal Mail 2nd class standard delivery!
+But if I were sleep deprived and desperate maybe I would buy this book.
+Spending the next 7-10 days not sleeping some more whilst I wait for the answer to arrive by Royal Mail 2nd class standard delivery!

 You’d be surprised how many of your friends of them are actually there at 3am having left their phone on ‘loud’ just in case they receive such a text.